ADVANTICS/documentation/products/adb-pc-dc01/docs/overview.md

     - Comprehensive technical support
     - Long-term product availability

-All Advantics products are proudly designed and manufactured in the European Union, ensuring high quality standards and supply chain reliability.
+Our products are proudly designed and manufactured in the European Union, ensuring high quality standards and supply chain reliability.

 ## Environmental Responsibility

-The ADB-PC-DC01 is designed with environmental considerations:
+The ADB-PC-DC01 module is designed with environmental considerations:

 - High efficiency reduces energy consumption and carbon footprint
 - Liquid cooling lowers the ambient noise level and increases reliability